OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 # Validate and troubleshoot issues with your manifest

-If you are getting the error "Your add-in manifest is not valid" when loading your add-in, you can use various validation tools and techniques to find and resolve issues in the manifest file.
+If you are getting the error "Your add-in manifest is not valid" when loading your add-in, you can use the following validation tools and techniques to find and resolve issues in the manifest file.

 ## Validate your manifest with the Yeoman generator for Office Add-ins